 As is the national pattern, gender concentration is present across occupational groupings.
-Healthcare, education, personal care and services, and office and administrative support are female dominated, ranging from 2-7 female workers for every male.
-Alternatively, male occupations are concentrated in construction and extraction, transportation, installation and maintenance, architectural and engineering, and protective services.
-This has implications for developing workforce strategies that target specific occupations that may be traditionally dominated by a particular gender.
+Healthcare, education, personal care and services, and office and administrative support are female dominated, ranging from three to four female workers for every male.
+Alternatively, male occupations are concentrated in construction and extraction, installation, and maintenance, architectural and engineering, and farming, fishing, and forestry (Table 2).5 This has implications for developing workforce strategies that target specific occupations traditionally dominated by a particular gender.